curl/curl/docs/INSTALL.md

     export RANLIB=$TOOLCHAIN/bin/aarch64-linux-android-ranlib
     export STRIP=$TOOLCHAIN/bin/aarch64-linux-android-strip

-When building on Linux or targetting other API levels or architectures, you need to adjust those variables accordingly.
+When building on Linux or targeting other API levels or architectures, you need to adjust those variables accordingly.
 After that you can build curl like this:

     ./configure --host aarch64-linux-android --with-pic --disable-shared